emissary-ingress/emissary/BUILDING.md

 #### Docker Image Names

-Running `make ambassador.docker.tag.dev` or `make docker-push` in development builds a Docker image that includes its own image hag in its name (because if the name doesn't change when you commit new code, it can be very hard to get some Kubernetes environments to actually pull the new image!).
+Running `make ambassador.docker.tag.dev` or `make docker-push` in development builds a Docker image that includes its own image hash in its name (because if the name doesn't change when you commit new code, it can be very hard to get some Kubernetes environments to actually pull the new image!).